ihorvasiuta/main-lastPass-integration/README.md

 1. Clone this repository:

+You can clone this project using command:

     git clone https://github.com/ihorvasiuta/main-lastPass-integration/tree/main
     cd main-lastPass-integration

 2. Install dependencies:

+You can install dependencies using command:

     npm install

+3. Create a .env file:

-3. Create a .env file in the root directory with the following variables:
+Create a .env file in the root directory with the following variables:

     DATABASE_URL=postgresql://postgres@db/postgres
     LASTPASS_CID=your_lastpass_cid